3sd/slides/civicamp-manchester-2018/gpie/content.md

   - [View membership reports](***)
   - [Email local members](***)
 - Based on ACLs
-- Some custom code was necessary
+- and a little custom code

 -